boddumanohar/holmes_template/libraryargument.md

 ##### Generic Template

-###### 1. Create a Hello.lang ( For File Types )
+###### 1. Create a Hello.lang ( **For File Types** )

 All the services are RESTful applications.
-So create a webserver with "/" and "/analyze" directory.
+So create a webserver with "/" and "/analyze" directories.

-1. "/" directory displays about the discription of the Servie and how to use.
+1. `/` directory displays general info and discription of the Servie on how to use it.( refer Info-Output )
-2. "/analyze" directory analyses the raw data provided.
+2. `/analyze` directory analyses the raw data provided.
-    1. Get the  get the argument from the URL file from the OS
+    1. Get the  get the object from the URL file from the OS (refer URL API Scheme)
-	2. Read configuration file
+	2. Read configuration file ( Refer Read configuration scheme )
 	3. Parse the result by sending the file to `analyser library`.
-	4. Raise Appropriate HTTP Error Code
+	4. Raise Appropriate HTTP Error Code ( refer HTTP error codes )
 	5. Fetch the result and fit into a JSON fil3

 ###### 2. Create a HelloREST.Scala
 1. This one takes the result to the totem